GorMartirosyan/SwiftUI-MVVM/README.md

 ## 📦 MVVM_Base Package

-This project uses a lightweight internal library called `MVVM_Base`, developed by the author: [@gormartirosyan](https://github.com/gormartirosyan).
+This project uses a lightweight internal library called `MVVM_Base`, developed by the author.
 It contains base view model types, navigation helpers, Combine extensions, custom property wrappers, and more — designed to support this architecture.

 _Note: the package is private, so this project may not compile out of the box._